smohr1824/graph-composer/README.md

 The server is implemented using the [C# repository](https://github.com/smohr1824/Graphs).
 An equivalent service using the [Go repository](https://github.com/smohr1824/Networks) is anticipated to offer the concurrent methods implemented therein.

+## Known Issues
+1. The underlying ML FCM code in the Graphs repository does not permit proper deserialization of networks with concept names including whitespace.
+For example "Public concern" must be "Public_concern".
+2. Changing the name of a concept in the Actors page when the concept is used in an elementary layer does not change the displayed name in the elementary layer.
+You must delete the node, then add it again.
+3. Movement of nodes on an elementary layer is not yet supported.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.